H-0776

 Plain Language

-Health plans must ensure that any AI, algorithm, or software tool used in utilization review bases its determinations on the individual enrollee's medical history, the specific clinical circumstances presented by the treating provider, and other relevant clinical information from the enrollee's records.
-The tool may not rely solely on group-level or aggregate datasets.
-This requires health plans to configure and validate that their utilization review tools ingest and process individualized patient data for each determination.
+Health plans must ensure that any AI, algorithm, or software tool used in utilization review bases its determinations on the individual insured's medical history, the specific clinical circumstances presented by the requesting provider, and other relevant clinical information from the insured's record.
+The tool may not rely solely on group-level datasets — it must incorporate individualized clinical data.
+This mirrors requirements in other states (e.g., CA, IL) that prohibit AI-driven coverage decisions based exclusively on aggregate data rather than patient-specific circumstances.

 Statutory Text